 Only a few years ago I started my painting journey.
 Obviously, it was of mind for many, many years prior to making the first frame to stretch my first canvas on.
 I was never apprehensive nor anxious to dabble in paint.
-I felt as if I somehow knew what I was doing or about to do.
-You can say research definitely boosts confidence or “true-fidence” as I love to call it so, I found that by adding common sense with what I had researched reigned supreme in the beginning process.
-Even though the making of frames or working with natural canvas or any other surfaces wasn’t something I did before still, I did not find it daunting nor alien.
+I felt as if somehow I knew what I was doing or about to do.
+I found that by adding common sense with the little I had researched reigned supreme in the beginning process.
+Even though the making of frames or working with natural canvas or any other surfaces wasn’t something I did before.
+Still, I did not find it daunting nor alien.
 I am sure this was not the case for everyone however, my “dabbling with paint” skills were surely not such a breeze and I am still learning to best dabble with it today.

-I have consciously tried not to study too much by way of techniques and as far as colors go, I have been diagnosed as partially color blind, (whatever that is) so, creating art became more than using what I learnt but more of learning as I went along and to this day that has been one of the fundamental disciplines I use to create my expressions.
-I feel practice makes permanent and so, I am still practicing as far as colors and techniques go and now having a few years under my belt I have results as expected.
+I have consciously tried not to study too much by way of techniques and as far as colours go, I have been diagnosed as partially color blind, (whatever that is) so, creating art became more than only using what I learnt but more of learning as I went along and to this day that is one of the fundamental disciplines I use to create my expressions.
+I feel practicing in this way brings into existence a unique permanency and I am still practicing which have resulted in a few extraordinary manifestations.

-Before long I had a pile of paintings to keep and a pile of paintings to sell but the pile to keep was what I considered to be my best ones and the others were well, ones I didn’t care for as much so they were good enough to sell however, I realized that if I was going to carry on in this way then no-one would get the best of me or at least the best creative me so it was such a selfish attribute I created within of which I am sure many creatives can relate.
-I believe creative attachment is common especially where artists are concerned, we here statements such as “they are my babies and I love them like my children and so on.
+Before long I had a pile of paintings to keep and a pile of paintings to sell but the pile to keep was what I considered to be my best ones and the others were well, ones I didn’t care for as much so in my mind they were good enough to sell however, I realized that if I was going to carry on in this way then no-one would get the best of me or at least the best creative me so it was such a selfish attribute that developed quickly.
+I feel creative attachments are common especially where artists are concerned.
+I often hear statements such as: “They are my babies, I love them like my children and so on.”
 I started to feel a sense of attachment to these art pieces that were mere expressions at the time of painting an act that aided my being why suddenly I became a favouritist?
-I couldn’t carry on this way so I stopped for many months to calculate a different approach and now the journey of dabbling with paint is more of a therapeutic one, a healing, a true journey and now with a retuned vigor for some time now I have been attached to the creative process and not the creative outcome.
-This I always find to be awe-inspiring and one that aids my being not one that contradicts and a feeling that pleases so in turn I too am able to please others with a creative outcome that I no longer find creatively attached to as it was the journey, the making of that is the real magic.
+I couldn’t carry on this way so I stopped for many months to calculate a different approach and now the journey of dabbling with paint is more of a therapeutic one, a healing, a true journey with a retuned vigor.
+I realized I was attached to the creative outcome and not the creative process.
+Now I find in this way an grerat inspiration, one that aids my being not one that contradicts and confuses but a feeling that humbles and pleases with a certain charm.
+In turn I too am able to please others with a creative outcome that I no longer find creatively attached to as it was the journey, the making of that is the real magic.